hturnbull93/portfolio/README.md

 Some snapshot tests now fail because they need to have useLocation stubbed.
 Fixed those.

+Wrote a test that SEO renders an og:type.
+Red.

 ### To Do

 - Add SEO component to pages.